Policy Learning with Competing Agents

 We evaluate these methods on a semi-synthetic policy learning experiment for college admissions.
-Using data from the National Educational Longitudinal Study of 1988 (NELS) \citep{ingels1994national}, we construct a realistic distribution over agent unobservables.
+Using NELS data, we construct a realistic distribution over agent unobservables.
 NELS is a nationally representative, longitudinal study that followed eighth graders in 1988 throughout their secondary and postsecondary years.
-NELS includes socioeconomic status (SES), twelfth grade standardized test scores in reading, math, science, and history and average grades in English, math, science, social studies, and foreign language, and post-secondary outcomes for $m=14915$ students.
+NELS includes socioeconomic status (SES), twelfth grade standardized test scores in reading, math, science, and history and average grades in English, math, science, social studies, and foreign language, and post-secondary outcomes for $n=14915$ students.

-We construct simulated dataset of agent unobservables using the NELS data.\footnote{Due to computational constraints of the data generation, we construct a distribution over $K = 8$ representative agent types instead of the direct approach of using the empirical distribution over all $m$ unobservables.
-Additional details on the dataset generation are provided in Appendix \ref{subsec:constr}.} We assume that the reported test scores and grades $(d=9)$ from the NELS reflect student $i$'s best response $x_{i}^{*}$.
+We construct a simulated distribution over agent unobservables using the NELS data.\footnote{Due to computational constraints of the data generation, we construct a distribution over $K = 8$ representative agent types instead of using the empirical distribution over all $m$ unobservables.
+Additional details on the dataset generation are provided in Appendix \ref{subsec:constr}.} We assume a student's $d$-dimensional ($d=9$) best response $x_{i}^{*}$ corresponds to reported test scores and grades from the NELS dataset.
 We use the subscripts ``test scores" and ``grades'' to specify the covariates that correspond to test scores and grades, respectively.
 We also assume that students have a quadratic cost of modifying covariates (see \eqref{eq:quadratic_utility}), where the cost of modifying test scores is low and is the same for all students and the cost of modifying grades is high and inversely proportional to SES.
 So, all students can easily modify their test scores but high SES students can more easily modify their grades compared to low SES students.
-Under these assumptions, we estimate the students' raw covariates $Z_{i}.$ We consider a decision maker who can only accept 30\% of the student population, and compare how the learned solutions denoted $\beta_{\text{comp}}, \beta_{\text{strat}},$ and $\beta_{\text{cap}}$ rank the students.
+Under these assumptions, we estimate the students' raw covariates $Z_{i}.$ We consider a decision maker who can only accept 30\% of the student population.